NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Demonic Blood Magic.md

 Granted by [[Class Features/Bloodline_ Demonic|Bloodline: Demonic]]

-Either a target takes a -1 status penalty to AC for 1 round, or you gain a +2 status bonus to Intimidation checks for 1 round.
+Either a target takes a -1 status penalty to AC for 1 round, or you gain a +2 status bonus to Intimidation checks.

 *Source: Pathfinder Player Core 2*
 *ORC*